The Ultimate Puppy Adoption Guide

 What Is Your Budget for Puppy Care?

 Providing a wonderful home full of love and happiness is essential for a puppy to live a long and healthy life, but so are visits to the vet, vaccinations, and spaying.
 The shelter or rescue that you are adopting a puppy from will want to ensure that you’re aware of the subsequent cost of puppy ownership.
 They’ll provide you with an approximate estimate of the costs in your puppy’s future, and help you carve out a budget.
-A great way to mitigate vet costs and have a more concrete puppy care budget is by getting pet insurance for your puppy.

 Getting Your Home Ready for a Puppy

 Once you’ve decided to adopt a puppy, it’s time to prepare your home for their arrival.
 The first thing you’ll want to do is get supplies that your puppy is going to depend on.
-Bedding, food and water dishes, puppy-formulated food, treats, crate, safe toys, toothbrush and paste, leash, collar, grooming supplies, and any pet-specific cleaners.
+Bedding, food and water dishes, puppy-formulated food, treats, a crate, safe toys, toothbrush and paste, leash, collar, grooming supplies, and any pet-specific cleaners.
 All of this can be found at your local pet store.

 Find a Vet Before You Adopt

 Before you go and adopt your puppy, find a vet in your area that can serve as your puppy’s primary veterinary service.
-Your puppy will need to have a regular vet for their vaccinations and check ups, but you also need to know where to take your puppy if something unforeseen happens.
-Unfortunately, accidents happen.
+Your puppy will need to have a regular vet for their vaccinations and checkups, but you also need to know where to take your puppy in case of an emergency.
 If your puppy accidentally eats something, cuts themselves, or is sick, you’ll want to know exactly where to take them to get urgent medical care.

-Ask the Shelter or Rescue Pertinent Questions
+Questions to Ask a Shelter or Rescue